Fellowship in Addiction Medicine

 1. Completion of residency training in any medical field accredited by the United States Accreditation Council for Graduate Medical Education (ACGME) or the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC).

-2. Buprenorphine Certification (to be completed by the start of fellowship in July 2019)
+2. Buprenorphine Certification (to be completed by the start of fellowship)

 3. Curriculum Vitae